ZORGO43/TheBoring/README.md

 ### Team Members
 - Team Lead: Ajmal Rasheed - AISAT
-- Member 2: Bezelel B - AISAT
+- Member 2: Bezelel B Vallappillil - AISAT
 - Member 3: Jeremiah - AISAT

 ### Project Description
-[2-3 lines about what your project does]

-### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]

-### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+The Boring is a to spend your useless time with us.
+The inspiration behind the project everybody is locked into their useless time watching KTU study material.
+The Time you spend on KTU is it wroth ?? and btw did you pass the exam ? nah I think because it's you.
+So hence spent that time with us...
+We will not make you lonely because our AI machan is there and a lot of other game too.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
 - JavaScript
-- React
+- React Js
-- Tailwindscss,Axios,Express,
+- Tailwinds CSS, Axios, Express,
-- VSCode,Postman,Gimp
+- VSCode, Postman, Gimp

-For Hardware:
-- [List main components]
-- [List specifications]
-- [List tools required]

 ### Implementation
 For Software: